Chas McCormick Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.86).
+- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.83).

-- Blue Jays pitchers combine to give up 83 total home runs at a clip of 1.3 per game (third-most in baseball).
+- The Blue Jays give up the third-most home runs in baseball (84 total, 1.3 per game).

-- In his last time out on Friday against the New York Mets, the righty tossed 7 2/3 scoreless innings while surrendering three hits.
+- In his most recent appearance on Saturday, the right-hander went six innings against the New York Mets, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.